sfermigier/fermigier.com-gridsome/blocks/presentations.md

 ### May

-* "Why and how to open source you software (when you're not a software company)".
+* "Why and how to open source your software (when you're not a software company)".
 Private seminar.

 ## 2017